Program Mission & Goals

 Furthermore, the Program faculty believes that physician assistants are accountable and responsible for the quality of their practice and for life-long learning to assure their ability to continually improve the care they deliver.

-Also central to the Program’s mission is the Preceptor/PA Student Team development.
-A unique characteristic of the UND PA Program is the partnering of the student with a primary care preceptor throughout the entire clinical portion of the Program.
-This team approach forms the foundation and models the physician and physician assistant relationship inherent in a primary care PA’s clinical practice.
-By completing the majority of clinical experiences in the office of a practicing primary care provider, students are assured experiences with common primary care conditions in a clinical practice setting.
+A unique characteristic of the UND PA Program is the completion of the majority of clinical experiences in the office of a practicing primary care provider.
+Students are assured experiences with common primary care conditions in a clinical practice setting.
 It is under the guidance and supervision of the preceptor in an individualized teaching relationship that the student gains clinical competencies and accomplishes role integration.
 This is closely monitored and augmented by the Program faculty.

 Student Learning Goals

 Medical Knowledge; Patient Care; and Interpersonal and Communication Skills